Willy Boly: Auxerre

 Born in Melun, Seine-et-Marne, Boly played youth football for three clubs, also having a three-year spell at the INF Clairefontaine academy.
 He made his senior debut with AJ Auxerre's reserves and, in February 2011, he signed his first professional contract after agreeing to a three-year deal with an option for a fourth.

-On 16 April 2011, Boly made his Ligue 1 debut by playing the full 90 minutes in a 1–0 away win against Toulouse FC.
-He scored his first goal in the competition the following matchday, in a 1–1 home draw to RC Lens.
+On 16 April 2011, Boly made his Ligue 1 debut by playing the full 90 minutes in a 1–0 away win against Toulouse.
+He scored his first goal in the competition the following matchday, in a 1–1 home draw to Lens.

 Boly was an undisputed starter in the 2011–12 season (33 games, one goal), but the AJA were relegated to Ligue 2 after finishing last.

 Braga

-On 1 September 2014, Boly moved to Portugal and joined S.C.
-Braga on a four-year deal.
+On 1 September 2014, Boly moved to Portugal and joined Braga on a four-year deal.
 He spent his first season with the B-team, in the Segunda Liga.

 Porto

-On 31 August 2016, Boly signed a five-year contract with FC Porto with a €45 million buyout clause.
-He played only eight competitive matches during his spell, including the 1–0 away loss against Juventus F.C. for the last-16 stage of the UEFA Champions League where he featured the second half after coming on as a substitute for André Silva.
+On 31 August 2016, Boly signed a five-year contract with Porto with a €45 million buyout clause.
+He played only eight competitive matches during his spell, including the 1–0 away loss against Juventus FC for the last-16 stage of the UEFA Champions League where he featured the second half after coming on as a substitute for André Silva.